lzy3691101/final_project/README.md

 ### **Final Project, pt.
 2**

 Project outlines are a valuable resource when working through data projects.
 For this project, you will need to complete a problem statement and research design outline for the topic you chose from pt.
 1. This will serve as the starting point for your modeling approach.
-Make sure to include a specific aim and hypthesis, well-defined risks and assumptions, and clearly articulated goals and success metrics.
+Make sure to include a specific aim and hypthesis, well-defined risks and assumptions, and clearly articulated goals.
+Although we may not have discussed full model evaluation at this point, brainstorm a rough range of what you may consider success (a percent accuracy or a range for predicted values to fall within).
+For writing your Problem Statement, assure that you have a narrow, clear, and measurable focus, references the [Deliverables](./Deliverables.md) guide.

 - **Goal**: Create an outline of your research design approach, including hypothesis, assumptions, goals, and success metrics.
 <!-- - **[Detailed Spec File](./02-experiment-writeup/readme.md)** -->